 To pass the Merits Test, you have to show the Legal Aid Bureau that there is a good enough reason to initiate, continue, or defend against court action.

 What happens if I qualify for it?

 After passing both tests, you will be assigned a Legal Aid Bureau lawyer, who will work through all the documentation with you, and represent you in Court.
 He will let you know when any important events occur, and inform you of what you need to do throughout the case.
 In this way, legal aid in Singapore ensures you have the necessary support in your legal journey.

 What type of cases are covered by the Legal Aid Bureau?

-Legal aid will help you resolve civil, but not criminal matters.
-Civil matters include divorce, custody, adoption, probate, and tenancy disputes.
+It will help you resolve civil, but not criminal matters.
+Civil matters include divorce, custody, adoption, probate, and tenancy disputes in Singapore.

 The LAB will not handle certain civil matters, such as:

 - Family Court cases where the opposite party is not represented by a lawyer